Students from the rest of the EU

-EU students commencing study in 2017/18 and 2018/19 will continue to be charged the same level of tuition fees as Scottish students for the duration of their programme of study.
+EU students commencing study in 2020-2021 will continue to be charged the same level of tuition fees as Scottish students for the duration of their programme of study.

-The Scottish Government has confirmed that they will fund tuition fees for EU students enrolling in the 2017 and 2018 academic years.
+The Scottish Government has confirmed that they will fund tuition fees for EU students enrolling in the 2020-2021 academic session.
 Students admitted as Scottish/EU fee status students will retain that status for the duration of their studies.

 First degree students from the rest of the EU studying in Scotland are entitled to have their tuition fees paid by the Student Awards Agency Scotland (SAAS), if they are an EU national, or the family member of an EU national.